 I wanted to make a barbie house for a long time.
-I remember having a good tima as a kid playing and decorating my dollhouse.
+I remember having a good time as a kid playing and decorating my dollhouse.
 I don’t like the barbie house you can find in stores: too pink, too plastic and too expensive.
-I choose to make a very simple simple one.
-First because it was the easiest to build, but also because it’s the most versatile.
+I choose to make a very simple one.
+First, because it was the easiest to build, but also because it’s the most versatile.

-Basically it’s just a few wooden boxes you can assemble the way you want.
-You can attach them toghter with big paper clips.
-My kids love to play with, they make a tower, a four bedroom villa or a condo…I may add some more boxes it the future.
+Basically, it’s just a few wooden boxes you can assemble the way you want.
+You can attach them together with big paper clips.
+My kids love to play with, they make a tower, a four-bedroom villa, or a condo…I may add some more boxes in the future.

-It’s made out of plywood but you will only required a few tools.
-Remember that you can ask you hardware store to make the cut for you.
+It’s made out of plywood but you will only require a few tools.
+Remember that you can ask your hardware store to make the cut for you.

-I will explain you how to make one room, then you can repeat the process as many time as you like to build the dollhouse the size you want.
-You first need to cut the five box sides to built the room:
+I will explain to you how to make one room, then you can repeat the process as many times as you like to build the wood dollhouse the size you want.
+You first need to cut the five box sides to build the room:

 - 2 pieces of 22cm x 40cm to make the floor and the roof (8 2/3 x 15 3/4 in.)